 On Oahu, the rate is 4.5% for contractors and service providers, but only 4% on the neighboring islands.
 Manufacturers and wholesalers pay only 0.5% (they need to have a wholesale certificate of course).

-If you have real estate, passing the tax to your tenants in some cases but you should collect more than the actual amount of the tax otherwise you might be out of pocket for some of the expenses.
-Our bookkeepers will explain to you why exactly if you need to know.
+If you have real estate, passing along the tax to your tenants might work in some cases.
+However, you should collect more than the actual amount of the tax.
+Otherwise, you might be out of pocket for some of the expenses.
+Our bookkeepers will explain to you the why behind this strategy.

 Not sure how often you have to pay?
 The rule is pretty simple: businesses that pay more than $4,000 have to pay monthly.
 Less than this sum means you will have to file the form on a quarterly basis, and less than $2,000 means you will file twice per year.